InsightRX/clinPK/README.md

 | `pk_2cmt_t12()` | 2 | - | - | terminal half-life |
 | `pk_2cmt_t12_interval()` | 2 | - | - | effective half-life in given interval |

+## PK steady state equations

+- `accumulation_ratio`: calculate the accumulation ratio for given halflife or elimination rate and dosing interval
+- `fraction_of_ss`: calculate fraction of steady state reached after certain time or number of doses
+- `time_to_ss`: calculate time to steady state in time units or number of doses

 ## Dose / TDM calculations

 Functions to calculate the dose expected to achieve a specific target exposure.